dns12345/AuthNet.WebHooks/README.md

 ```
-Parsing the event data received from your notification URL can be accoplised like this:
+Parsing the event data received from your notification URL can be accomplished like this:

 ```csharp
 // Note:You must have configured a Signature Key in the Authorize.Net Merchant Interface before you can receive Webhooks